Are your flare-ups disrupting your day-to-day? Your physician can help you find solutions on how to manage inflammatory bowel disease symptoms.

 Mental health and support systems

 Because IBD can have a significant impact on your life, a mental health component to treatment can be beneficial.
-At Vanderbilt’s IBD Clinic, patients see both a psychiatrist and a social worker as part of their treatment plan.
+At Vanderbilt’s IBD Clinic, patients see both a psychiatrist and a social worker as part of their treatment plan as another way of evaluating how to manage inflammatory bowel disease.
 A psychiatrist can help patients navigate frustrations with IBD and having to manage a chronic illness.
 Plus, issues of fear and stress may arise.
 “Stress can be something that will induce a flare-up,” Kazanofski explained.
 “And sometimes IBD causes isolation because they’re afraid to go out or go on holidays with their friends or family because they have to be near a bathroom.”

 Yet, a support system is crucial.
 And that’s where the social worker comes in.
 “They can help patients tap into resources out in their community to cope with their illness,” Kazanofski said.
 Resources may include support groups or meditation and mindfulness classes, to name a few.